-Western Governors recognize the outsized harm caused by the opioid epidemic, which has become one of the nation's most devastating public health and safety crises.
-Western Governors encourage the Subcommittee to allocate appropriate funding to the State and Tribal Opioid Response Programs and include ongoing support for polysubstance programming and initiatives.
-The Subcommittee should dedicate funding directly to states and territories for targeted and culturally specific opioid awareness and education campaigns that meet the unique needs of our populaces; allocate spending to enhance access to harm reduction strategies at low costs, including opioid antagonists such as naloxone; and provide resources for treatment medications that reflect the challenges raised by fentanyl.
+Western Governors recognize the outsized harm caused by the opioid epidemic and encourage the Subcommittee to allocate needed funding to the State and Tribal Opioid Response Programs, including support for polysubstance programming and initiatives.
+The Subcommittee should dedicate funding directly to states and territories for targeted and culturally specific opioid awareness and education campaigns that meet the unique needs of our populaces; appropriate spending to enhance access to harm reduction strategies at low costs, including opioid antagonists such as naloxone; and provide resources for treatment medications that reflect the challenges raised by fentanyl.
 Preventing and reducing opioid use and its effects among youth should be a primary focus in these designations.

 To address the causes and long-term prevention of substance use disorders (SUDs) more fully, Western Governors advocate for increased federal support of population-level public health strategies at the Centers for Disease Control and Prevention (CDC).
-The Governors are especially interested in assistance for Overdose Data to Action in and Overdose Data to Action: Limiting Overdose through Collaborative Actions in Localities (LOCAL) Grants, supportive housing, and prevention and treatment for other diseases or health issues that may arise from SUDs, such as hepatitis and sexually transmitted infections.
-Western Governors are also proponents of broader funding for social determinants of health, which play a key role in population health.
+The Governors are especially interested in assistance for Overdose Data to Action in States and Overdose Data to Action: Limiting Overdose through Collaborative Actions in Localities (LOCAL) Grants, supportive housing, and prevention and treatment for other diseases or health issues that may arise from SUDs, such as hepatitis and sexually transmitted infections.
+Western Governors are proponents of implementing innovative health care interventions through Medicaid waivers offered under Section 1115 of the Social Security Act to solve systemic behavioral health care challenges and urge the Subcommittee to provide the resources needed to support the prompt approval of their state plans.